 But when I bring this up I don’t bring it up as some jackass with no life who obsesses over the details of fictional worlds.
 No, I bring this up as a writer with no life who obsesses over the details of fictional worlds.
 You see, there’s something to be learned not only from the inconsistencies but the reaction those inconsistencies get.
 It’s been long known that Star Trek’s technobabble can be a barrier for entry for some audiences, but something often overlooked is that there are times when decisions are made, for the sake of technobabble, that actually run counter to their intention.

-Because, you see, when you really look at those numbers you realize something: the writers rarely had a clue of what any of them meant – so how could we?
+Because, when you really look at those numbers you realize something: the writers rarely had a clue of what any of them meant – so how could we?
 Continue reading The Ridiculous Scales Of SciFi

 Your audience’s expectations are a strange balancing act.
 People like the familiar, they cling to the well worn and comfortable, but they can just as easily reject something as being unoriginal.
 We’re hard wired to want something that we recognize but at the same time demand something new, meaning that we’re often put off by things that are either too familiar or too unfamiliar.
 And, generally, we go into everything that we read, watch, or play with some expectation of what we’re going to get and what we want from it.